 - And, and, and...

 So far, it's not rocket science.
 But watch out - here comes the trick.
 Let's assume that your company is called "SampleCompany" and can be found on the Internet at "samplecompany.com".
-Then I now look for an address on the Internet, which looks very similar to your address.
+Now I look for a domain on the Internet, which looks very similar to your domain.
 For example "samplecompany.eu".
-I buy this address (it really only costs a few euros) and can now build my attack on it.
+I buy this domain (it really only costs a few dollars) and can now build my attack on it.

 Audit questions and possible evidence for selected measures.